This guide covers the next steps of tuning and evaluating your Agent. Make sure you’ve gone through the Beginner’s Guide first.

 Evaluation

-Evaluation endpoints allow you to evaluate your Agent using a set of prompts (questions) and reference (gold) answers.
-We support two metrics: equivalence and groundedness.
+Our Evaluation endpoints allow you to evaluate your Agent using a set of prompts

-• The second metric (”groundedness”) decomposes the Agent response into claims and then evaluates if the claims are grounded by the retrieved documents.
+: Decomposes the Agent’s response into claims, and then uses a Language Model to evaluate if the claims are grounded in the retrieved documents.

 {